 “In a 24-hour period, they go back to the same type of metabolic baseline you see in resting subjects.
 But it’s while they are running 100 miles a day,” according to this article.

 If you’re still considering bringing home a Husky but concerned about their aggressive tendencies, have no worries.
-With the proper training and preparations, you can have a calm and obedient dog.
+With the proper training and preparation, you can have a calm and obedient dog.

 The best ways to prevent your Husky from developing aggressive tendencies is to start obedience training and socialization at a young age.